 “Nowhere have I seen the sublime and the beautiful, the tame and the terrible so well arranged”

 The written words of Sir John Barrow on a visit to the Franschhoek Valley during the first British Occupation of the Cape from 1795 – 1803.
-Nic Barrow had his namesakes words in mind when he and his wife, Ferda, bought a small Franschhoek farm with the dream of producing only the finest Cap Classique.
-Over the past five years they have planted it with the classic champagne varietals of Chardonnay, Pinot Noir and Pinot Meunier.
-The first harvest took place in 2012, with the maiden Brut and Rosé to be released in September 2015.
+Nic Barrow had his namesakes words in mind when he and his wife, Ferda, bought a Franschhoek farm with the dream of producing only the finest Cap Classique.
+Over the past years they have planted it with the classic champagne varietals of Chardonnay, Pinot Noir and Pinot Meunier.
+The first harvest took place in 2012, with the maiden Brut and Rosé released in September 2015.

 Nic & Ferda Barrow